Inbox and SFTP

 To delete an inbox navigate to the tab in the section.

-- Select an existing inbox you want to delete.
+- Double-click the existing inbox you want to revert to.

 Transfer Files from Inbox to VM